 July 10, 2015 Leaves of Absence when in residence (chair policy, renewed 1/6/2016)

 1. Ladder faculty are asked to respect the general University policy, which is that if you leave campus for more than a week during a quarter you are not on sabbatical or unpaid leave, you fill out form APM-740.
 You are asked to give at least a week’s advance notice, and to respect, in general terms, the University’s view that zero-course quarters are not the same as sabbatical quarters.

-3. Since the three-week limit is a chair-specific implementation of University policy, it is in effect during the term of the Chairs, which is until June 30, 2018.
+3. Since the three-week limit is a chair-specific implementation of University policy, it is in effect during the term of the Chair, which is until June 30, 2021.